 There are many believe that the frightening increase in heroin addiction stems from the prevalence of the number of prescriptions that are written for opioid pain relievers each year.
 The sale of prescription pills has increased over 300 percent since 1999, and in 2012 there were 259 million prescriptions written for opiates.
 This is enough to give every American their own bottle of pills.

 Heroin and prescription pills, obviously, aren’t the only substances people are addicted to.
 Alcohol is one of the most common addictions among the American population.
-Because it is legal and socially acceptable, alcohol offers an easy escape.
-It’s estimated that some 16 million people are addicted to alcohol in the US, yet 95 percent of these people don’t feel that they need help.
+Because it is legal, and socially acceptable, alcohol offers an easy escape.
+It’s estimated that some 16 million people are addicted to alcohol in the US, yet 95 percent of these individuals don’t feel that they need help.

 And while cocaine addiction has actually decreased over the past ten years, there are still some 800,000 people in America that have admitted an addiction to the substance.
 Although cocaine is known as a “party drug” and thought not to be as harmful as other illicit substances, the potential for addiction amongst even casual cocaine users is frighteningly high.